wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 How can I be excited when he's gonna be  in the same grade as me?

-SHELDON: Don't worry, Georgie, I'm not planning  on being in the ninth grade for very long.
+YOUNG SHELDON: Don't worry, Georgie, I'm not planning  on being in the ninth grade for very long.

 All I know is he's not in the same grade as me anymore,  and I'm thrilled.

-Good luck with your finger painting.
+YOUNG SHELDON: Good luck with your finger painting.

 You're gonna get your ass kicked in high school.

 MARY: Hey, language.

-I'm not going to be assaulted.
+YOUNG SHELDON: I'm not going to be assaulted.
 High school is a haven for higher learning.

 Oh, dear God.